thingsboard/thingsboard.github.io/docs/thingsboard-edge/use-cases/manage-alarms-rpc-requests.md

 ![image](/images/thingsboard-edge/tutorial/alarm/assign-rule-chain.png)

-### Connect device by MQTT
+## Connect device by MQTT

-- Use the following scripts to connect the device **Air Conditioner** to the ThingsBoard server by MQTT protocol.
+- Use the following scripts to connect the device **Air Conditioner** to the ThingsBoard Edge by MQTT protocol.
 The script will emulate turning on/off cooler based on temperature readings: "If the temperature is > 50°C - turn cooler on, otherwise - turn off".
     - [**mqtt-js.sh**](/docs/thingsboard-edge/use-cases/resources/manage-alarms-rpc-requests/mqtt-js.sh)
     - [**cooler.js**](/docs/thingsboard-edge/use-cases/resources/manage-alarms-rpc-requests/cooler.js)